usmanhameed2017/Node-JS/Important.md

 - It ensures data integrity by allowing constraints (e.g. `required fields`, `data types`).

 - It provides easy-to-use methods for `Create`, `Read`, `Update`, and `Delete` (CRUD) operations.

+- `Multer` is a Node.js middleware primarily used for file uploads.

+- It is commonly used with `Express.js` and allows us to upload single or multiple files to the server.